jesusrrc/reu_csu_2022/readability/README.md

 ## Description

-This folder contains the files/scripts used perform readability assessments and visualize these metrics with scatterplots.
+This folder contains the files/scripts used perform readability assessments and visualize these metrics with scatterplots (see figure below).
 We used an external Python package to obtain these metrics [1].

 We retrieved and recorded the following metrics: